Conversation

 By changing “of me” to “of us” (of my friend, of my family, etc.), you can adapt it to different situations.

-2. Polite Offers or Confirmations: Would you like to ~?
+2. Polite Offers or Confirmations

 After taking a picture, the person might ask: “Would you like to check it?”